-Total liabilities were \$18.4 billion at October 31, 2019, an increase of \$1.9 billion or 11.80%.
-At October 31, 2018, total liabilities were \$16.5 billion.
+Total liabilities were \$20.7 billion on October 31, 2021, an increase of \$2.2 billion or 11.87%, related to the Enterprise Fund.
+On October 31, 2020, total liabilities were \$18.5 billion.
 Liabilities are grouped into three main categories.
-The largest are HDC Bonds Payable and Debt Obligations, net, which were approximately \$12.7 billion, and accounted for approximately 68.92% of total liabilities.
+The largest are HDC net Bonds Payable and Debt Obligations, net, which were approximately \$15.0 billion, and accounted for approximately 72.28% of total liabilities.
 The second largest category is Payable to The City of New York.
 This includes the return at maturity of loans made by the Corporation with funds granted to it by the City acting through HPD under Section 661 of the PHFL ("HPD Section 661 Grant Funds").
-Other payables to the City include loans administered on behalf of HPD and other loans, which will ultimately revert to the City pursuant to various loan participation and other agreements.
-These include loan assets, which are currently held by HDC and pledged to pay HDC bonds.
-These loans are transferred back to the City when the related bonds are retired.
-The last category of liabilities includes Payable to Mortgagors, Accounts and Other Payables, and Unearned Revenues.
-The Payable to Mortgagors' funds are held and administered by HDC but are the property of others, such as escrows held by HDC in the course of its loan servicing functions.
+The last category of liabilities includes Payable to Mortgagors, Accounts and Other Payables, which is mainly comprised of unadvanced loan proceeds, and Unearned Revenues.

-Bonds Payable and Debt Obligations: Bonds and outstanding debt obligations were \$12.7 billion at October 31, 2019, an increase of \$735.3 million.
-At October 31, 2018, bonds and outstanding debt obligations were \$12.0 billion.
-In fiscal year 2019, HDC issued 27 new bond series for a total of \$2.2 billion.
-Government debt obligation draws during fiscal year 2019 totaled \$40.0 million.
-Bond principal repayments this fiscal year amounted to \$1.4 billion.
-The Corporation's scheduled debt service principal payments this fiscal year were \$409.0 million and there was a total of \$947.3 million in redemptions.
-There were \$158.4 million in debt obligation repayments which were primarily refunded by bond issuances.
-Pursuant to the forward bond purchase agreement, the Corporation issued bonds in the Open Resolution and refunded the debt obligations.
-Additionally, there were \$2.8 million of principal repayments to the Federal Financing Bank ("FFB") and \$4.0 million in bond premium amortization.
-(See Note 10: "Bonds Payable and Debt Obligations")
+Bonds Payable and Debt Obligations: Bonds and outstanding debt obligations were \$15.0 billion on October 31, 2021, an increase of \$1.6 billion.
+On October 31, 2020, bonds and outstanding debt obligations were \$13.4 billion.
+In FY 2021, HDC issued 18 new bond series for a total of \$2.6 billion, and government debt obligation draws totaled \$48.3 million.
+HDC signed a new loan participation agreement with the Federal Financing Bank ("FFB") on the Baychester Murphy Development in the amount of \$135.5 million.
+Bond principal repayments this fiscal year amounted to \$1.3 billion.
+The Corporation's scheduled debt service principal payments were \$245.5 million, and redemptions were \$1.0 billion.
+There were \$0.7 million related to debt obligation repayments and \$4.7 million of principal repayments to the FFB.
+(See Note 11: "Bonds Payable and Debt Obligations")

-Interest Payable: Accrued interest payable increased by \$14.5 million to \$135.9 million at October 31, 2019 from \$121.4 million in 2018.
+Interest Payable: Accrued interest payable increased by \$9.6 million to \$148.5 million on October 31, 2021 from \$138.9 million on October 31, 2020.
 This increase reflects the Corporation's bond issuances during the year.